IT IS NOT THE DOCUMENTATION OF A DREAM PICTURE, BUT RATHER THE FILLING-OUT OF TIME WITH SMALL COLLAGIC IDEAS / Sergei Sviatchenko

 His work has been published in monographs including Sergei Sviatchenko: Collages by Rick Poynor (Schlebrügge, Vienna, 2014), Everything Goes Right and Left if You Want it.
 Art by Sergei Sviatchenko (Gestalten, Berlin, 2012), and Sergei Sviatchenko: I AM COLLAGE, (Lindhardt & Ringhof, Denmark 2018).

 Curator and Editor, London

-Since 1990 Sergei Sviatchenko has lived and worked in Viborg, Denmark, where he raised a family of four.
+Since 1990 Sergei Sviatchenko has lived and worked in Viborg, Denmark, where he raised a family of three.
 Sviatchenko has a PhD from the Kiev School of Architecture and is a Modernist inside and out.

 With one foot in his mother country Ukraine and the other in the Denmark, Sviatchenko combines the Eastern Constructivism and photomontage traditions with Bauhaus aesthetics as well as Western Pop Art, Abstract Expressionism and rock music.